 By far the most important objection to the faith is the so-called problem of evil — the alleged incompatibility between the existence or extent of evil in the world and the existence of God.
 I tell my philosophy of religion students that, if they are Christians and the problem of evil does not keep them up at night, then they don’t understand it.

-The existence of a wholly good, all-powerful, all-knowing deity presents the question how can so much suffering exist in the world today?
+The existence of a wholly good, all-powerful, all-knowing deity presents the question of how can so much suffering exist in the world today?
 If God is wholly good, he should oppose suffering.
 If he is all-powerful and all-knowing, he would know how to eliminate it.
 The sheer amount of suffering in the world implies that either God is unable to end suffering, or does not care enough to do so.
-If God does exist, this seems to lend credence to the idea that he is either flawed, or not wholly good.
+If God does exist, this seems to lend credence to the idea that he is either flawed or not wholly good.

 Much as creationism is flawed, so is the concept of “survival of the fittest.”
 There is a good reason that, despite its many proponents, evolution is still considered a theory rather than a scientific certainty.
-It is true that micro-evolution has been scientifically proven; this is seen every day in the selective breeding of dogs, or the cross-pollination of orchids.
+It is true that micro-evolution can be scientifically proven; this is seen every day in the selective breeding of dogs, or the cross-pollination of orchids.
 Conversely, macro-evolution, the idea that everything evolved from a single point, has not and cannot be proven.

-It has been argued that melanin, the natural pigments that result in different skin colors, is a natural sunscreen that evolved to protect dark-skinned people in temperate climates.
+One can argue that melanin, the natural pigments that result in different skin colors, is a natural sunscreen that evolved to protect dark-skinned people in temperate climates.
 While this seems a sound argument, it ignores the fact that there are dark-skinned people who live north of the Arctic Circle.

 The idea of those animals which are faster, bigger, or smarter surviving sounds great at first blush.
 A deer that picks up on the presence of a predator first and can run the fastest is the most likely to escape unscathed.
 However, the same doesn’t seem to apply to other members of the animal kingdom.
 Why would a bird such as an ostrich evolve wings with which it cannot fly?
-This is in direct opposition to the theory of natural selection; such wings do not allow the bird to survive better in their environment, and thus it is clearly at an evolutionary disadvantage.
+This fact is in direct opposition to the theory of natural selection; such wings do not allow the bird to survive better in their environment, and thus it is at an apparent evolutionary disadvantage.